Rinki0905/Health_Data_Analytics/README.md

 -GitHub (Repository and documentation)

 # Business Questions

--What is the gender distribution of OCD patients?
+- What is the gender distribution of OCD patients?
--Which ethnicity reports the highest OCD prevalence?
+- Which ethnicity reports the highest OCD prevalence?
--What are the most common obsession and compulsion types?
+- What are the most common obsession and compulsion types?
--How does the average Y-BOCS score vary with education level?
+- How does the average Y-BOCS score vary with education level?
--How many patients have both anxiety and depression diagnoses?
+- How many patients have both anxiety and depression diagnoses?
--What is the severity distribution (Mild, Moderate, Severe) based on Y-BOCS?
+- What is the severity distribution (Mild, Moderate, Severe) based on Y-BOCS scores?
--Are there any patterns in symptom duration or family history?
+- Are there any patterns in symptom duration or family history?

 ##Dashboard
 ![Screenshot](Healthcare_Analysis.png)